A tense baby will catch your attention in an instant. If they are tense something must be wrong!

 The involuntary jerking movements can lead to unstable walking patterns in toddlers.

 Their legs are often placed further apart than what would be considered normal due to the body trying to compensate for its center of gravity.

 The wide base of support, and the reduced movement control the child has can lead to wobbly gait patterns.

 The child may also exhibit excessive reflexes such as knee jerk when stimulated.

 This occurs primarily because of muscle stiffness and tightening.
 When the muscles for breathing are tense, it cannot assist the lungs and diaphragm when breathing.

 This is usually present at birth, and the result of underdeveloped muscles that support the hips.

 It is important to note that babies with minor hyperekplexia may only exhibit symptoms in certain conditions such as when sick, or under stress.

-Check the signs and symptoms that your child is exhibiting such as stiffness immediately after birth and startle response.
+Keep a log of the symptoms that your child is exhibiting such as stiffness, and the startle response.

-There are a number of test that can be performed that your child indeed has hyperekplesia such as:
+There are a number of tests that can be performed that your child indeed has hyperekplesia such as: